The Nine Habits of a Highly Effective Secretary for DHHS

 One fact about the future is that it is unknown.

-Posted on August 19, 2015, in "Single State Agency", Access to Care, Accountability, Administrative Costs, Agency, Aldona Wos, Behavioral health, Budget, Carol Steckel, DHHS, Division of Medical Assistance, DMA Clinical Policies, General Assembly, Health Care Providers and Services, Legislation, Managed Care, McCrory, Medicaid, Medicaid Attorney, Medicaid Budget, Medicaid Contracts, Medicaid Costs, Medicaid Providers, Medicaid Recipients, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, NC, NCTracks, NCTracks Billing Issues, NCTracks Performance Audit, North Carolina, Privatization, Provider Medicaid Contracts, Rick Brajer, Tax Dollars, Taxes, Taxpayers, Transparency, Wos and tagged Administrative Costs, Aldona Wos, Brajer, Carol Steckel, CSC, DHHS, Division of Medical Assistance, DMA, DMA clinical coverage policies, General Assembly, Gordon & Rees, Governor McCrory, Health care, Health care provider, House, Knicole Emanuel, LipoScience, Managed care, Medicaid, Medicaid Budget, Medicaid recipients, Medicaid Reimbursements, Medicaid Tax Dollars, NC Medicaid, NCTracks, NCTracks Billing Issues, NCTracks Problems, North Carolina, Pro-nerve, Qualifications for Secretary DHHS, Secretary, Secretary Brajer, Secretary DHHS, Secretary Wos, Senate.
+Posted on August 19, 2015, in "Single State Agency", Access to Care, Accountability, Administrative Costs, Agency, Behavioral health, Budget, Division of Medical Assistance, DMA Clinical Policies, General Assembly, Health Care Providers and Services, Legislation, Managed Care, Medicaid, Medicaid Attorney, Medicaid Budget, Medicaid Contracts, Medicaid Costs, Medicaid Providers, Medicaid Recipients, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, NC, NC DHHS, NCTracks, NCTracks Billing Issues, NCTracks Performance Audit, North Carolina, Privatization, Provider Medicaid Contracts, Tax Dollars, Taxes, Taxpayers, Transparency and tagged Administrative Costs, Aldona Wos, Brajer, Carol Steckel, CSC, Division of Medical Assistance, DMA, DMA clinical coverage policies, General Assembly, Gordon & Rees, Governor McCrory, Health care, Health care provider, House, Knicole Emanuel, LipoScience, Managed care, Medicaid, Medicaid Budget, Medicaid recipients, Medicaid Reimbursements, Medicaid Tax Dollars, NC DHHS, NC Medicaid, NCTracks, NCTracks Billing Issues, NCTracks Problems, North Carolina, Pro-nerve, Qualifications for Secretary DHHS, Secretary, Secretary Brajer, Secretary DHHS, Secretary Wos, Senate.
 Bookmark the permalink.
 2 Comments.